bmuller/toquen/README.md

 1. Update all packages (assuming a Debian/Ubuntu system)
 1. Sets the hostname to be whatever you set as value for the Name tag in AWS
-1. Set ruby 1.9.3 as the default ruby
-1. Install rubygems
+1. Installs Ruby / RubyGems
-1. Install the chef and bundler gems
+1. Install the chef gem
 1. Reboot

 You can bootstrap a single server by using: